Summary of Significant Accounting Policies

-Leases are classified as either finance or operating leases, with such classification affecting the pattern of expense recognition in the income statement.
-In September 2017, the Company entered into a financing lease with respect to the Company’s new corporate headquarters.
-Refer to Note 10 for more detail.
+Leases are classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
+In September 2017, the Company entered into a financing lease.
+Refer to Note 11 for more detail.

 Fair Value of Financial Instruments